ukokobili/US_domestic_flights/README.md

   * Destination Population:	Destination city's population as reported by US Census

 # Technologies
-Below are the following technologies for this project:
+Below are the following technologies used for this project:

   * Cloud: GCP
   * Infrastructure as code(IaC): Terraform